Exawind/amr-wind/docs/sphinx/developer/regression_testing.rst

    # Ensure that you are in the build directory
    # Run CTest first time (all tests will fail as there are no golds to compare with)
-   # The tests will fail with amrex::Error::0::Couldn't open file:
+   # The tests will fail with "amrex::Error::0::Couldn't open file:"
    ctest -j 8

    # Create the reference version of Golds (following the directory convention used above)